AlexPBradley/GIPHY-Web-App/README.md

 # Giphy Web App

 This project uses:
-- Axios to fetch data from an api and display it in a UI
+- Axios to fetch data from an api and display it in a UI.
-- React hooks such as useState and useEffect
+- React hooks such as useState and useEffect.
-- React testing library
+- React testing library.
-- Passing props to child components
+- Passing props to child components.
+- Conditionally rendered components.

 # Install
 Clone the Repo